holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/03_scratch_functions/lesson_plan_day_1.md

 - Review
     - Variables
     - Why useful
-    - Review fahrenheit -> celsius program
+    - Show someone's Arena Rumble game
 - PRIMM on program that draws hexagons of increasing size
     - Mess with it so it changes colors
     - Mess with it to make it turn **111 degrees**
 - What is a function?
     - Input/output
 - Where have we seen functions?